ErikOSorensen/mmkariv_df/README.md

-# Preparing data for "The Development Gap in Economic Rationality of Future Elites"
+# Preparing data (assembling, applying metadata) for "The Development Gap in Economic Rationality of Future Elites"

 - Alexander W. Cappelen
 - Shachar Kariv